dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 The two ig-platform-id's we use are as follows:

-* `0x3E9B0007` - this is used when the iGPU is used to drive a display
+* `0x3E9B0007` - this is used when the Desktop iGPU is used to drive a display
   * `07009B3E` when hex-swapped
-* `0x3E920003` - this is used when the iGPU is only used for computing tasks and doesn't drive a display
+* `0x3E920003` - this is used when the Desktop iGPU is only used for computing tasks and doesn't drive a display
   * `0300923E` when hex-swapped

 Worth noting that for 10.12 -&gt; 10.13.5, you would need to fake the iGPU to the same values in the Kaby Lake guide, as this was before native Coffee Lake iGPU showed up.
 10.13.6 natively supports Coffee Lake